aspose-total/Aspose.Total-Products/total/en/android-java/conversion/ps-to-markdown/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PS to MARKDOWN on Android via Java" h2="Convert PS to MARKDOWN in mobile apps without installing any software" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The Portable Document Format (PDF) is a widely used file format for documents.
+It is used to store documents in a format that is independent of the application software, hardware, and operating system.
+However, the PDF format is not suitable for editing and sharing documents.
+This is where the Markdown format comes in.
+Markdown is a lightweight markup language that is used to format plain text documents.
+It is easy to read and write, and it is also easy to convert from PDF to Markdown.

+<h2>How Aspose.Total helps for PS to Markdown Conversion</h2>

+Aspose.Total for Android Java is a comprehensive suite of APIs that can be used to integrate powerful document processing features into mobile applications.
+It includes APIs for PDF, Word Processing, and other document formats.
+With Aspose.Total, you can easily convert a Portable Document Format (PS) file to Markdown.

-You can integrate PS to MARKDOWN conversion feature in your mobile apps by using two APIs of [Aspose.Total for Android Java](https://products.aspose.com/total/android-java/) package.
-First you need to convert PS file to DOC using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/).
-Secondly, by using Word Processing API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/), you can render DOC to MARKDOWN.
+The process of converting a PS file to Markdown involves two steps.
+First, you need to convert the PS file to a DOC file using Aspose.PDF for Android via Java.
+This API allows you to convert PDF documents to other formats, including DOC.
+Secondly, you can use the Word Processing API, Aspose.Words for Android Java, to render the DOC file to Markdown.
+This API allows you to convert documents to various formats, including Markdown.

+By using Aspose.Total for Android Java, you can easily integrate the feature of PS to Markdown conversion into your mobile applications.
+This will allow you to easily share and edit documents in the Markdown format.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}